UW-Stevens Point Master of Science in Communication Sciences and Disorders-Speech and Language Pathology graduates at work

 Clinical training in speech and language pathology may begin at the undergraduate level and continues throughout graduate school in clinical practica experiences at the UW-Stevens Point Speech, Language and Hearing Clinic

-, off-campus sites such as St. Michael’s Hospital, as well as other hospitals, private practices, birth-to-three programs, and skilled nursing facilities in the area.
+and off-campus sites such as hospitals, private practices, birth-to-three programs, and skilled nursing facilities in the area.
 The clinical experience culminates with a full-time externship during the final semester of the graduate program.

 Outside the classroom